ablab/graphamr/docs/usage.md

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.

-### `-c`

-Specify the path to a specific config file (this is a core Nextflow command).
-See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

 #### Custom resource requests

 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
 For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.